BigPurrito/PurritoOrg/content/sections/3-About.en.md

     imageFileName: "about/2.jpg",
     header: "June 2021",
     subheader: "The beginning",
-    content: "We started Purrito because we were sick of charity coins that weren't even trying.
+    content: "We started Purrito because we thought the ecosystem needed a coin that could change how charities are viewed in the space.
 We saw Cardano as the perfect network to begin our journey to change how a decentralized charity functions."
   },
   {
     imageFileName: "about/3.jpg",